spacelift-io/user-documentation/docs/vendors/terraform/terraform-provider.md

 If you want to share data or outputs between stacks, please consider programmatically creating [Stack Dependencies](../../concepts/stack/stack-dependencies.md).

 !!! info
-    Programmatically generated stacks and contexts can still be manually augmented, for example by setting extra elements of the environment.
+    Programmatically generated stacks can still be manually augmented, for example by setting extra elements of the environment.
 Thanks to the magic of Terraform, these will simply be invisible to (and thus not disturbed by) your resource definitions.

 ## Boundaries of programmatic management